Ardbraccan: Schools

-In 1747 the first Irish Charter School was opened in Ardbraccan.
+In 1747, the first Irish Charter School was opened in Ardbraccan.
 The Charter Schools admitted only Catholics, under the condition that they be educated as Protestants.
 These schools were intended, in the words of their programme, "to rescue the souls of thousands of poor children from the dangers of Popish superstition and idolatry, and their bodies from the miseries of idleness and beggary."
 The Ardbraccan school, like the others, focused on training girls for domestic service in the houses of the gentry and aristocracy, while training boys in agriculture and gardening.
 As with the other schools, the charter school in Ardbraccan failed and eventually closed down.

-Ardbraccan stone
+Quarrying

 The Irish parliament building is built from Ardbraccan stone.

-Ardbraccan is also famous for its quarries that supplied cut stone for many Irish and British buildings.
-The most famous building built with Ardbraccan stone is Leinster House, once the Dublin residence of the Duke of Leinster, Ireland's premier peer, and now the seat of the Irish parliament, Oireachtas Éireann.
-Ardbraccan limestone was also used on the restoration of The Custom House in Dublin after it was burned down by the IRA in 1921.
+Ardbraccan is also known for its quarries.
+These supplied cut stone for a number Irish and British buildings.
+These include Leinster House, once the Dublin residence of the Duke of Leinster and which is now the seat of the Irish parliament, Oireachtas Éireann.
+Ardbraccan limestone was also used on the restoration of The Custom House in Dublin after it was burned by the IRA in 1921.